MBAHABYK/BSOD/README.md

 # BSOD
-This software is bsod trigger.
+This software is a bsod trigger.
+You can make any changes you want on the code.